Teradata/stampede/README.md

 Dean Wampler<br/>
 [dean.wampler@thinkbiganalytics.com](mailto:dean.wampler@thinkbiganalytics.com)<br/>
-November 21, 2012
+December 30, 2012

 *Copyright (c) 2011-2013, Think Big Analytics, Inc. All Rights Reserved.*

-Welcome to *Stampede*, the Hadoop-aware workflow tool that works as [Cthulhu](http://en.wikipedia.org/wiki/Cthulhu) intended for *nix systems, using `make` for dependency management and task seqeuencing, `bash` for scripting, and `cron` for scheduling.
+Welcome to *Stampede*, the workflow tool that works as [Cthulhu](http://en.wikipedia.org/wiki/Cthulhu) intended for *nix systems, using `make` for dependency management and task seqeuencing, `bash` for scripting, and `cron` for scheduling.

+*Stampede* originated as an alternative workflow tool for [Hadoop](http://hadoop.apache.org), but it is not limited to Hadoop scenarios.

 ## Installation [Installation]

-First, clone this repo or untar the distribution somewhere useful, e.g., `$HOME/stampede`.
-Or, download and expand one of the releases.
+First, clone this repo or expand the distribution archive somewhere useful, e.g., `$HOME/stampede`.

-Since *Stampede* uses `make` and `bash` its weapon's of choice, run this `make` command to test and install *Stampede*:
+Since *Stampede* uses `make` and `bash` as its weapon's of choice, run this `make` command to test *Stampede* on your system and then install it:

-    make tests install
+    make test install

 The `tests` target is not required, but we recommend it as a sanity check for your environment.
 The `install` target will ask you for details like the target installation directory (the default is `/usr/local/stampede`).

 If you **don't** have `syslog` on your system, run this command instead, which will skip the `syslog`-related tests:

+    make test-core install

+Finally, the `test` target does *not* test the "extras" included with *Stampede*, currently limited to [Hadoop-specific](http://hadoop.apache.org) tools.
+To test these tools, first ensure that `$HADOOP_HOME` is defined, then run

-    make tests install-no-syslog
+    make test-hadoop

+The `install` target installs everything, whether you want to use `syslog` and the Hadoop tools or not.
+They are small and harmless, if left alone ;^)

 Next, assuming you installed in `/usr/local/stampede/`, which we'll call `$STAMPEDE_HOME` from now on, add `$STAMPEDE_HOME/bin` to the `PATH` for any user who plans to use *Stampede*.

 As part of the installation, the installer will ask you if you want a global `stampederc` file installed in `/etc`, `/etc/sysconfig`, or somewhere else.
 All statements in this file are commented out.
 If you want to make global changes to *Stampede's* environment variables, edit this file appropriately.
-Note that it doesn't contain all the possible environment variables, see `$STAMPEDE_HOME/bin/env.sh` for the complete list and the default values.
+Note these "rc" files won't contain all the possible variables you can define, see `$STAMPEDE_HOME/bin/env.sh` for the complete list of variables, their default values, and comments that describe them.

 Similarly, if you told the installer to copy `stampederc` file to `$HOME/.stampederc`, edit that file for your personal tasks.